WenZ321/Made-In-Thailand__wenyuanz_danielp461_dannyh36_sasham48/README.md

 ```
     Users can:
-        - create a list of stocks of their choosing by searching for specific stocks and favoriting them
+        - create a list of stocks of their choosing by searching for specific stocks and favoriting them to a watchlist
         - Organize displayed stocks by topics
 ```